 Committed to creating safe places

-Ian Pugh, head of security at intu talks us through his role at intu in creating safe, happy places that customers love to visit
+Ian Pugh, head of security at intu talks us through his role at intu in creating safe, happy places for our visitors

 My security career began in 1985 after leaving the Army and my first role was a security officer working and living on the Wirral.
 I never thought that I would make a career in security but 32 years later after having worked at every supervisory and management level within my field, I feel very fortunate to now be responsible for the security strategy for intu and all the challenges that it brings.